 Swimming pool accidents are the second leading cause of unintentional injury-related deaths among children in the United States.
 Drownings often result due to lack of supervision, exposing negligent parties to wrongful death claims seeking compensation for the loss of loved ones.

 Owners of pools, whether private citizens or government entities, are responsible for maintaining a safe environment for pool patrons.
 This responsibility extends beyond simply maintaining the pool to safety code and watching children and others who are in or near the pool.

-For example, a private pool owner — such as at an athletic club who fails to keep the pool covered or the pool area locked up — could be responsible for the death of a drowning victim who snuck into the area after regular business hours.
+For example, a private pool owner — such as at an athletic club that fails to keep the pool covered or the pool area locked up — could be responsible for the death of a drowning victim who snuck into the area after regular business hours.